HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 **Tip:** If you must go through the wizard again, download the wizard selections that you made to save time.
 Then, cancel the configuration.
 Start the process over and upload your saved selections.
 Correct or enter values for the parameters that caused the failure.

-# Manual Step: Install profile templates {#AppropriateActionsForStepIfYouMustR .task}
+# Manual Step: Install profile templates

 Manual step errors occur outside the context of the wizard.